-SMEs will plan development and commercialisation outlining their innovation, its business model, set-up for LSD, and the next steps after the accelerator.
+Consortia will plan development and commercialisation outlining their innovation, their business model, set-up for LSD, and the next steps after the accelerator.
 This will form the basis of DemoDay pitches (see next paragraph).

-&lt;sup>2 This might change according to the pandemic situation caused by Covid-19.
+2 This might change according to the pandemic situation caused by Covid-19.
 Of course, prompt communications will be sent to SMEs and, in general, to all the participants